JosuaKrause/BusVis/readme.md

     Sets the date the data should be loaded for.
     To always use the current date the value `today` can be used.
     Otherwise the GTFS style date format (`YYYYMMDD`) must be used.

+-   *scale*

+    The scaling factor for geographic coordinates.

 A sample GTFS data set can be found at `src/main/resources/nyc/mta_20120701.zip`.